-1.1 About Arm® MaliTM GPUs
+2.1 About Arm® MaliTM GPUs

-Arm produces families of Mali GPUs.
-Midgard is one of the Mali GPU architectures.
+Arm® produces families of MaliTM GPUs.
+Bifrost, Valhall, and Avalon are three of the MaliTM GPU architectures.

-Mali GPUs run data processing tasks in parallel that contain relatively little control code.
-Mali GPUs typically contain many more processing units than application processors.
-This enables Mali GPUs to compute at a higher rate than application processors without using more power.
+MaliTM GPUs run data processing tasks in parallel that contain relatively little control code.
+MaliTM GPUs typically contain many more processing units than application processors.
+This enables MaliTM GPUs to compute at a higher rate than application processors without using more power.

-Mali GPUs can have one or more shader cores.
-Each shader core contains one or more arithmetic pipes.
+MaliTM GPUs can have one or more shader cores.